Mouhamed Niang: Style of play

 Sena is predominately a defensive midfielder but he is also capable of playing in central midfield, as well as in the centre of defence where he played numerous times for Partick.
 He is a tough tackler and in October 2021, he picked up one of the fastest red cards in Scottish football history when he was sent off for a lunge after 25 seconds for Alloa against Cove Rangers.
 In January 2022, Sena picked up a two match ban due to crunching tackle on Celtic midfielder Yosuke Ideguchi.
+He was described by Paul Hartley, who has managed Niang at Hartlepool and Cove Rangers, as "competitive, he can operate in a couple of different positions.
+He's an aggressive player, which I like, and he also keeps it simple.
+He knows how to play the position."

 Personal life

 Nicknamed "Sena", Niang was born in Dakar in Senegal but his family moved to Manchester in 2004.
 In 2008, his family moved back to Senegal for two years before moving to Glasgow.
 He is a fan of Manchester United but described Senegal-born Patrick Vieira as his footballing hero.
 Niang attended All Saints Roman Catholic Secondary School and played for their school team.